NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 This meeting should be chaired by the Named Doctor (or a clinician experienced in safeguarding with no direct patient involvement) to ensure a degree of objectivity and to preserve the direct doctor-family relationship with the responsible clinician.

-Following the professionals’ meeting a consultation should be held with the parents, the Consultant Paediatrician and a paediatric colleague to explain the outcome of the assessment to parents and the child if age appropriate.
-The ‘consensus opinion’ is offered to the parents with the acknowledgment that this may well differ from what they have previously been told and may diverge from their views and beliefs.
+Following the initial professionals’ meeting, a consultation should be held with the parents, the Consultant Paediatrician and a paediatric colleague to explain the outcome of the assessment to parents and the child, if age appropriate.
+The ‘consensus opinion’ is offered to the parents with the acknowledgement that this may well differ from what they have previously been told and may diverge from their views and beliefs.
 Consideration should also be given as to whether a referral to Early Help is required at this stage.

 Health and Education rehabilitation plan

-AHealth and Education rehabilitation plan is then made with the parents about what to explain to the child and what rehabilitation is to be offered and how this will be delivered.
-This plan should be negotiated with the parents and child if of sufficient maturity, as engagement in such a plan is necessary for it to work.
-The plan should be explained to younger children even if they are not sufficiently mature to be involved in the plan’s construction.
-It is recommended that the child is not discharged from paediatric care even if there is no current verified illness to explain all the alerting signs, until it is clear that rehabilitation is proceeding.
-The plan should address issues such as reducing medical interventions, improving daily functioning of the child and a revised view of the child’s actual state of health.
+It is recommended that the child is not discharged from paediatric care, even if there is no current verified illness to explain all the alerting signs, until it is clear that rehabilitation is proceeding.
+The plan should address issues such as reducing medical interventions, improving the daily functioning of the child and a revised view of the child’s actual state of health.

-The question of future harm to the child depends on whether the parents/caregivers are able to recognise any possible harm and change their beliefs and actions in such a way as to reduce or remove the harm to the child and that they are engaging with the process and plan.
-In the eventuality that parents disengage or request a change of paediatrician consideration should be given to the risk that this presents to the child and re assessment of the risk instigated.
+The question of future harm to the child depends on whether the parents/caregivers are able to recognise any possible harm and change their beliefs and actions in such a way as to reduce or remove the harm to the child, and whether they are engaging with the process and plan.
+In the eventuality that parents disengage or request a change of paediatrician, consideration should be given to the risk that this presents to the child and reassessment of the risk should be initiated.

 Review of the plan

 The Health and Education Rehabilitation Plan needs to be reviewed regularly with the family according to the timescales for achieving the specified outcomes, especially regarding the child’s daily functioning.
-This should continue until the aims have been fulfilled and the child has been restored to optimal health and functioning and the previous alerting signs are no longer of concern.
+This should continue until the aims have been fulfilled, the child has been restored to optimal health and functioning, and the previous alerting signs are no longer of concern.

-All children who have required a Health and Education Rehabilitation Plan, unless there is a permanent positive change in primary caregivers, will require long term follow up by a professional at the closure of the plan.
-Education and primary health are the appropriate professionals to monitor the children’s progress and to identify re-emerging or new concerns.
-Depending on individual circumstances it is advisable to continue to be alert to possible recurrence of concerns either in the child(ren) or their siblings.
+All children who have required a Health and Education Rehabilitation Plan, unless there is a permanent positive change in primary caregivers, will require long-term follow-up by a professional at the closure of the plan.
+Education and primary health professionals are the appropriate professionals to monitor the children’s progress and to identify re-emerging or new concerns.
+Depending on individual circumstances, it is advisable to continue to be alert to possible recurrence of concerns either in the child(ren) or their siblings.

-If the parents and child (if of an appropriate developmental level) are able to understand the need for, and are able to agree a Health and Education Rehabilitation Plan, immediate referral to Children’s Social Care may not be necessary as long as the plan is being monitored carefully, proceeding satisfactorily and agreed goals are being reached.
-However, if not already made, a referral to Early Help should also be considered, to provide additional support to the child/young person with the plan.
+If the parents and child (if of an appropriate developmental level) can understand the need for, and can agree on a Health and Education Rehabilitation Plan, a referral to Children’s Social Care may not be necessary as long as the plan is being monitored carefully, proceeding satisfactorily, and agreed goals are being reached.
+However, if not already made, a referral to Early Help should also be considered to provide additional support to the child/young person with the plan.

-It is important that the situation for the child is resolved and that they are able to return to a more normal lifestyle.
+It is important that the situation for the child is resolved and that they can return to a more normal lifestyle.

 A safeguarding referral to CSC should be considered if:

-• if the child develops new and unexplained physical symptoms or reported non-physical symptoms.
+• If the child develops new and unexplained physical symptoms or reports non-physical symptoms.

-The referral to Children’s Social Care should be discussed with parents and the reasons for professional concern explained.
-It is important to emphasise the nature of the harm to the child including physical harm, emotional harm, medical or other neglect and avoidable impairment of the child’s health or development.
-If a referral to CSC is made for FII then a multi-agency strategy meeting will be held (see section below re response to referrals and strategy meetings).
+The referral to Children’s Social Care should be discussed with parents, and the reasons for professional concern explained.
+It is important to emphasise the nature of the harm to the child, including physical harm, emotional harm, medical or other neglect and avoidable impairment of the child’s health or development.
+If a referral to Children’s Social Care is made for FII, then a multi-agency strategy meeting will be held (see section below re response to referrals and strategy meetings).

 Response to Fabricated or Induced Illness

-Where there are sufficient concerns that a child may be suffering, or is likely to suffer significant harm resulting from a parent or carer’s persistent attempt to fabricate, induce or exaggerate an illness, a referral should be made to CSC as soon as possible in line with NYSCP and CYSCP multi-agency procedures.
+Where there are sufficient concerns that a child may be suffering, or is likely to suffer significant harm resulting from a parent or carer’s persistent attempt to fabricate, induce or exaggerate an illness, a referral should be made to Children’s Social Care as soon as possible in line with North Yorkshire Safeguarding Children Partnership and City of York Safeguarding Children Partnership multi-agency procedures.

-At the point of referral to CSC, advice should be sought from the organisational safeguarding lead regarding whether or not parents should be made aware of the referral, since doing so may increase the risk for the child/ren.
-There will be situations where an urgent referral to CSC is required, for example induction of illness, poisoning or suffocation.
-If a Professional is concerned about the immediate safety of a child then an urgent referral must be made and consideration should be given to calling 999.
+At the point of referral to CSC, advice should be sought from the organisational safeguarding lead regarding whether or not parents should be made aware of the referral, since doing so may increase the risk for the child/children.
+There will be situations where an urgent referral to CSC is required, for example, induction of illness, poisoning or suffocation.
+If a Professional is concerned about the immediate safety of a child, then an urgent referral must be made, and consideration should be given to calling 999.
 The referrer should be clear regarding the significance and immediacy of the concerns.

 A detailed referral should include: